 Remember: the clock is ticking.
 The first page in the checkout process only gives you 2 to 3 minutes before you need to choose if you want to proceed or search again.

-The whole point of the second browser is to keep the tickets that you got in the first browser while searching for new tickets, so if time is running out on the first pair of tickets (before a second pair of tickets becomes available in a different browser, or if the second pair of seats is worse than the first), move through the process on the first pair of tickets.
+The whole point of the second browser is to keep the tickets that you got in the first browser while searching for new tickets, so if time is running out on the first pair of tickets (before the second pair of tickets becomes available in a different browser, or if the second pair of seats is worse than the first), move through the process on the first pair of tickets.

 You’ll have roughly ten minutes of time to search for a second pair of tickets (in a different browser) while you hold on to the first pair in the other checkout.
 If within 10 minutes you don’t find anything better, we highly recommend that you buy the tickets you found in your first browser.
 You can spend an hour doing this, and ultimately you may not get anything better as other, better tickets are being purchased by others..